cometbft/cometbft/docs/architecture/adr-105-refactor-mempool-senders.md

 ## Context

-Before adding a transaction to the mempool, we need to send a `CheckTx` message to the application for validating the transaction.
+Before adding a transaction to the mempool or deciding to keep it in the mempool after a block execution, we need to send a `CheckTx` message to the application for validating the transaction.
 There are [two variants][CheckTxType] of this message, distinguished by the value in message field `type`:
-- `CheckTxType_New` is for transactions that need to be validated before adding it to the mempool for the first time.
+- `CheckTxType_New` is for transactions that need to be validated before adding it to the mempool.
 - `CheckTxType_Recheck` is for transactions that are in the mempool and need to be re-validated after committing a block and advancing to the next height.

 The mempool communicates with the ABCI server (that is, the application) by sending `abci.Request`s through the proxy `AppConnMempool`.
 The proxy provides a callback mechanism for handling `abci.Response`s.
-The current mempool implemention `CListMempool` (also called v0) utilizes this mechanism for `Recheck` transactions but not for `New` transactions.
+The current mempool implementation `CListMempool` (also called v0) utilizes this mechanism for `Recheck` transactions but not for `New` transactions.
 Instead `New` transactions require an ad-hoc mechanism for each request.